pinetwork-js/api-typing/README.md

 ### Usage

-To use the page on your code:
+To use the package on your code:

 ```js
 const api = require('@pinetwork-js/api-typing');